Mohammed Abdullah (Sayyid): Consolidation

-During 1909-1910, the dervish capital moved from Illig to Taleh in the heart of Nugal where the dervish built three garrison forts of massive stone work and a number of houses.
-He built a luxurious palace for himself and kept new guards drawn from outcast clans.
-By 1913, the dervish dominated the entire hinterland of the Somali peninsula building forts at Jildali and Mirashi, and at Werder in the Ogaden and Beledweyne in southern Somalia.
+During 1909–1910, the Dervish capital moved from Illig to Taleh in the heart of Nugal, where the Dervish built three garrison forts of massive stone work and a number of houses.
+Hassan built a luxurious palace for himself and kept new guards drawn from outcast clans.
+By 1913, the Dervish dominated the entire hinterland of the Somali peninsula building forts at Jildali and Mirashi, and at Werder in the Ogaden and Beledweyne in southern Somalia.
 On 9 August 1913, at the Battle of Dul Madoba, a Dervish force raided the Dolbahanta clan and killed or wounded 57 members of the 110-man Somaliland Camel Constabulary.
 The dead included the British officer who commanded the constabulary, Colonel Richard Corfield.
-Hassan memorialized this action in his poem simply entitled "The Death of Richard Corfield".
-In the same year, fourteen Dervishes infiltrated Berbera and fired few shots on its citizens fleeing, nonetheless causing panic.
+Hassan memorialized this action in his poem entitled "The Death of Richard Corfield".
+In the same year, fourteen Dervishes infiltrated Berbera and fired few shots on its citizens fleeing, causing panic.
 In 1914, the Somaliland Camel Corps was founded as an expanded and improved version of the constabulary.

 A British force was gathering against the Dervishes when they were interrupted by the outbreak of World War I. Among the British officers deployed was Adrian Carton de Wiart (later Lieutenant General), who lost an eye during the campaign, and Hastings Ismay, a staff officer who was later Winston Churchill's chief military adviser.